zetanumbers/posts/myosotis.md

 ### Ranked Leak trait

+### Turning drop invocations into compiler errors

+Perhaps we could an have some automatic trait `RoutineDrop` which if unimplemented of a type means that dropping this value would result in compiler error.
+This may be useful with hypothetical async drop.
+It could also help expand linear type functionality.

 ## Forward compatibility

 Since I wrote this text in terms of destructors, it should be play nicely